egodigital/ego-cli/README.md

 A (non complete) list of some interesting commands:

 ```
+api           # Runs an Express.js based REST API from current directory.
 backup        # Backups the current directory.
 build         # Shorthand for 'npm run build'.
+csv-split     # Splits one or more (huge) CSV file(s) into separates parts.
 docker-stop   # Stops all running Docker containers.
 docker-up     # Shorthand for 'docker-compose up'.
 git-checkout  # Checks out (to) a branch.